atata-framework/atata.io/tutorials/multi-browser-configuration-via-runsettings-files/index.md

 So ensure to reference {% include nuget.md name="NUnit" %} and {% include nuget.md name="NUnit3TestAdapter" %} packages.
 {:.info}

-Drivers for Chrome and Internet Explorer in this tutorial are setup using {% include nuget.md name="Atata.WebDriverSetup" %} package.
+Drivers for Chrome and Firefox in this tutorial are setup using {% include nuget.md name="Atata.WebDriverSetup" %} package.
 {:.info}